AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja4t/cja4t.md

 * Use one reporting source or the other.
 You cannot collect data for a single activity to multiple reporting sources.
 * When you set [!DNL Customer Journey Analytics] as your reporting source, you are prompted to specify the sandbox for reporting.
 During configuration, you see only the sandboxes to which you have access.
 * Any existing [!DNL Target] activities continue to use [!DNL Target] data collection and are not affected by enabling CJA4T.
 * CJA4T is only available if you have [Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform.html){target=_blank} and [!DNL Target] implemented through the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/target-dev/developer/client-side/aep-web-sdk.html){target=_blank}.
-Support for the Analytics Data Connector is planned for the future.
+Support for the [!DNL Analytics Data Connector] is planned for the future.
-* For any questions on timing, see [Latency considerations](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-faq.html?lang=en#latency){target=_blank} in *Frequently Asked Questions* in the *Adobe Customer Analytics Guide*.
+* For any questions about timing, see [Latency considerations](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-faq.html#latency){target=_blank} in *Frequently Asked Questions* in the *Adobe Customer Analytics Guide*.

-## Supported activity types
+## Supported activity types {#supported-activities}

-The following activity types are supported when using the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/target-dev/developer/client-side/aep-web-sdk.html){target=_blank} or [at.js](https://experienceleague.adobe.com/docs/target-dev/developer/client-side/at-js-implementation/overview.html){target=_blank}:
+The following activity types are supported when using the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/target-dev/developer/client-side/aep-web-sdk.html){target=_blank} or the [at.js](https://experienceleague.adobe.com/docs/target-dev/developer/client-side/at-js-implementation/overview.html){target=_blank} JavaScript library:

 | Activity Types | CJA4T Compatible? |
 |--- |--- |